 Hiring Your Kids To Work For You Can Result in Significant Tax Savings.

 Do you occasionally have your teenage children or grandchildren helping you at the office on weekends, after school, or during their summer break?
 If so, you may want to consider putting them onto payroll.
 If you already have payroll set up for your company, adding your children should not be that big of a hassle.
 (However, if they just work once in a while, you might want to bypass the formalities and just add something to their allowance.)
-In addition, there is the added benefit of teaching your children good work ethic, and to understand the value of money.
+In addition, there is the added benefit of teaching your children a good work ethic, and understanding the value of money.

 Let's review an example of the amount of potential tax savings;

 - Let's take an example, your federal tax rate is 25%, and your state tax rate is 7% for a combined 32%.

 - In comparison, if you hire your child/grandchild and you do the accounting right, they will pay no federal income taxes on the first $12,550 they earn in 2021.
 They will most likely pay very little state income tax, and even if they end up earning more, the federal and state tax rates will be relatively low.